 This easy Vegan Pie Crust recipe has a delicious buttery, flaky texture and is perfect for any sweet or savory pie.

-Are you missing pies, quiches, and tarts on your vegan journey?
+Are you vegan and missing pies, quiches, and tarts?

-So let me tell you that you can make delicious vegan dessert pie or vegan savory pies using this easy vegan pie crust recipe.
+Let me tell you that you can make delicious vegan dessert pies or vegan savory pies using this easy vegan pie crust recipe.

-No, an authentic pie crust is made of butter and sometimes brushed on top with egg wash, especially for savory pies.
+No, a classic pie crust is made of butter and sometimes brushed on top with egg wash, especially for savory pies.

 How To Make A Vegan Pie Crust